The Hot 5 & 7 Transcription Project

 so the tonic in bar three sounds strange?

-A melancholy mood song in the 'St James’' vogue.
+A melancholy mood song in the 'St James’ vogue.
 'Melancholy Blues' and 'Tight Like This' were to follow.
 Sparing and tender.
 A patchwork quilt of 4 bar breaks on a 4 bar theme of 4 whole notes which Louis plays behind the beat.
 Ory is ill at ease again.
 Louis scats, and is far more extreme than 'Heebie Jeebies'.
 An elegant blues with Louis making bad notes into good ones with ease.

+Superb.
 A melodious inventive paraphrase, a milestone record.

 This song was played every night at the Sunset Café, written by Percy Venable as a routine for May Alex and Louis.
 May Alex was a pretty girl and expert at running splits but not a jazz singer!
 But Louis was at ease swinging the spoken word after May's vocal, a perfect prelude to Louis' finest solo?

 The same note, the A, appears all through the chord changes with dramatic effect.
-A simple easy figure repeated three times, with a sudden interruption before returning to the easy mood sliding down to a series of plateaux to explore the ground below.
+A simple easy figure repeated three times, with a sudden interruption before returning to the easy mood sliding down to a series of plateau to explore the ground below.
 The rapid run up to the major 7th in the second line is used effectively in ‘Strutting with some Barbecue’ which was to come.
 The second half involves rapid tension notes and tense descents before going back to a relaxed rise to an absent tonic!
 Utterly confident easy grace.

 Intuitive grasp of logic and continuity, with imaginative variation.
 'Kicking' from the 2nd to the tonic.
 The astonishing swing out of the bridge into the last eight bars!